The Rights of Transgender People in Washington State: Name Changes and ID

 It is not meant to provide legal advice.

 The current legal system assumes individuals identify as one gender, either male or female.
 While this guide provides an understanding of the current legal system, the ACLU recognizes that many people do not identify as male or female.
-A person may identify or express as a specific gender, both genders, or neither gender.
+A person may identify as or express a specific gender, both genders, or neither gender.

 The law in this area changes frequently.
-This guide is current as of June 2022.
+This guide is current as of January 2024.

 NAME & GENDER CHANGES ON IDENTITY DOCUMENTS